(text and background only visible when logged in)

 Campus Updates

-This page provides communications and resources to assist the campus community in navigating the federal shutdown and reopening.
-This includes plans to suspend Georgia Tech's mitigation strategies.
+This page provides information to assist the campus community in navigating the partial federal shutdown.
 Updates will be made as more information becomes available.

 As the federal government reopens, federal systems are expected to resume processing remaining payments owed to Georgia Tech.
 This will allow the Institute to begin lifting its mitigation strategies that were implemented to preserve cash, maintain campus operations, and uphold our academic and research mission.